 If you see an infected, or dead squirrel, please report it to us as soon as possible.

 Ear samples were collected during routine post-mortem examinations on 92 squirrels found dead from all around the Island.

-Wight Squirrel Project needs both practical and financial offers of help.
-The easiest way to offer financial help is to become a Friend of the Red Squirrel and set up a standing order with a monthly or annual donation.
-In return we will send you a welcome pack and keep you updated about the project with regular newsletters.
+The easiest and most efficient way to offer financial help is to become a Friend of the Red Squirrel and set up a standing order with a donation.

 We also need volunteers to help us with walks, events and delivering newsletters.
 Please contact us if you can help.

 Feeding red squirrels helps their survival and provides hours of entertainment for you.

 They need a variety of food, not just peanuts.
 Hazelnuts, filberts, pine nuts, walnuts, sunflower seeds, coconut and fruit will provide a varied and healthier diet.
 NEVER feed brazil nuts or fatballs!

 Peak activity times are dawn and dusk all year.
 Squirrels react to sound and movement, so stand still and keep quiet.